mavzerburak0/100-days-of-code/log.md

 **Thoughts:** I feel more comfortable working with CSS now that I can write it inside the browser and then copy and paste the changes whenever I make progress.
 Projects are coming along nicely.
 I deploy all of them to Heroku just to showcase it maybe someday.

 **Link to work:** [Docker Documentation Clone](https://technical-docs-page.herokuapp.com/)

+### Day 15: January 28, 2021

+**Today's Progress**:
+* Added responsiveness to yesterday's project
+* Started my 5th and final project for freeCodeCamp RWD certification

+**Thoughts:** I really enjoy playing around with CSS and finding out more about what can be done with it.
+I think this has been the most productive and fun day overall.
+I started looking at what other people have been doing with HTML and CSS and copying it into my own websites and playing around to see how they actually work.
+Good thing is I understand why and how they use certain things.
+I plan on finishing my last project tomorrow and submitting all of them to get my certification.

+**Link to work:** None